docker/docs/content/reference/cli/docker/desktop/start.md

 > [!NOTE]
 >
-> `docker desktop start` does not work when executed via SSH on Windows due to a limitation in how WinCred stores credentials securely.
+> `docker desktop start` doesn't work when executed via SSH on Windows due to a limitation in how WinCred stores credentials securely.